nbagiyan/hsemajor/README.md

 # hsemajor
-problems solved during CS course
+problems solved during CS course, also included some examples from seminars